rkalescky/documentation/development_tools/debugging_profiling.rst

 A word of warning, the location of the segmentation fault or bus error is not always where the problem is located.
-Segmentation faults generally occur due to an attempt within the program to read to or write from an illegal memory location, i.e. a memory location that is not a part of a currently-available variable.
+Segmentation faults generally occur due to an attempt within the program to read to or write from an illegal memory location, i.e., a memory location that is not a part of a currently-available variable.
 Examples of bugs that can cause a seg-fault are iterating outside of the bounds of an array, or a mismatch between the arguments that a program uses to call a function